prd-khoa-luu/gh-pr-diff/README.md

 3. Enable "Developer mode"
 4. Click "Load unpacked" at the top left corner
 5. Find and select the downloaded extension folder

-## How it works
-The tool aims to provide basic `git range-diff` functionality for Github PRs.
-Some good explanations of `git range-diff` can be found in this question [Can somebody explain the usage of git range-diff?](https://stackoverflow.com/a/61219652/14725572)

 ## Usage
 Follow these steps